 This coconut curry soup was made by our certified health coach Melissa Nohr.
 She is a busy mom of 2 sets of twins and she is passionate about whole food nutrition and healthy lifestyle on a budget.
-She does nutrition coaching with people all over the world via Skype and at Exodus Health Center.
+She does nutrition coaching with people all over the world via Skype.
 Check out her coaching page here and enjoy this coconut curry soup recipe!

 Yield 4–6 servings

 - 2 tablespoons extra-virgin coconut oil

 - 2 (13½-ounce) cans full-fat coconut milk

 - 1 cup chopped cauliflower